GrandUnifiedTheoryOfEverything/gutoe/README.md

 On-the-fly Documentation: Generate LaTeX source files and attempt to compile PDF documents for any formula (see known issue above).<br /><br />
 Unified API: A clear backend API (ToEUnified) that separates the physics logic from the UI.compile PDF documents for any formula (see known issue above).<br /><br />
 Unified API: A clear backend API (ToEUnified) that separates the physics logic from the UI.<br /><br />

-## Overview

-The Theory of Everything (ToE) is an ambitious project that combines advanced physics concepts from quantum field theory, general relativity, particle physics, and cosmology with computational visualization techniques to explore and demonstrate the mathematical structure of the universe.

 The project provides:
 - Mathematical formulations of all fundamental physical interactions
 - Interactive visualizations of complex physics concepts